Conformal Field Theory at the Lattice Level: Discrete Complex Analysis and Virasoro Structure: Introduction

-\subsection{Statistical mechanics and Conformal Field Theory}
+\subsection{Statistical Mechanics and Conformal Field Theory}

 Physical arguments suggest that 2D lattice models at continuous phase transitions have conformally invariant scaling limits that can be described by Conformal Field Theories (CFTs).
-The 2D CFTs are exactly solvable: they can be studied in terms of representations of the Virasoro algebra.
-One can in particular obtain exact formulae for the (conjectural) scaling limits of correlations, partition functions, and critical exponents of a large family of 2D lattice models.
-See, e.g., \cite{belavin-polyakov-zamolodchikov-i, belavin-polyakov-zamolodchikov-ii, di-francesco-mathieu-senechal} and the references in the latter.
+The 2D CFTs are exactly solvable in the sense that they can be studied in terms of representations of the Virasoro algebra.
+This has led to exact formulae for the (conjectural) scaling limits of correlations, partition functions, and critical exponents of such lattice models.
+See, e.g., \cite{belavin-polyakov-zamolodchikov-i,belavin-polyakov-zamolodchikov-ii, di-francesco-mathieu-senechal,mussardo} and the references in the latter.

-While CFT has been tremendously successful and allowed for the derivation of deep and spectacular conjectures about lattice models, it usually lends itself only to a non-rigorous approach to statistical mechanics.
+Despite the success of the application of CFT to lattice models, it usually constitutes a non-rigorous approach to statistical mechanics.
 Indeed, one needs to assume that the fields of the models have conformally invariant scaling limits and that they can be described within the framework of certain quantum field theories.

-In the special case of the Gaussian free field, the field can be studied rigorously and representations can be found in the continuum at the level of insertions \cite{gawedzki, kang-makarov}.
+In the special case of the (discrete) Gaussian free field, the CFT approach can carried out rigorously and Virasoro representations can be found in the continuum in terms of insertions~\cite{gawedzki,kang-makarov}.
+For the Ising model, significant progress towards connecting its correlations with the correlation of the relevant CFTs has been made recently~\cite{chelkak-hongler-izyurov,hongler,hongler-smirnov}.

-An alternative approach to conformal invariance was introduced by Schramm, with his discovery of the SLE$_\kappa$ processes \cite{schramm-sle}.
-The idea here is to consider random curves that arise in the lattice models and to describe their scaling limits using Loewner's differential equation.
-This approach has been carried out rigorously for random curves in the following models: critical percolation \cite{smirnov-percolation}, loop-erased random walk and uniform spanning trees \cite{lsw-lerw}, the FK-Ising model \cite{smirnov-ising}, and the discrete Gaussian free field \cite{schramm-sheffield-gff-i}.
-Besides describing scaling limits of discrete interfaces (and so scaling limits of many natural observables), the SLE process is amenable to calculations and SLE techniques have been successfully applied to produce rigorous proofs of a number of the conjectures of CFT.
-More systematic connections between SLE and CFT have been studied by a number of authors, with various degrees of rigor, see, e.g., \cite{bauer-bernard-i, werner-friedrich-i, bauer-bernard-ii, cardy-doyon-riva, kytola-local_mgales_virasoro, kang-makarov}.
+Schramm's SLEs provide a different route towards a rigorous understanding of conformally invariant scaling limits~\cite{schramm-i,schramm-iii}.
+These random curves describe the scaling limits of cluster interfaces in the lattice models.
+Moreover, SLE processes are amenable to calculations and SLE techniques have been successfully applied to produce interpretations and rigorous proofs of a number of the conjectures of CFT, see, e.g., the references in~\cite{kang-makarov}.
+Studies of more direct and systematic connections between SLE and CFT have been carried out, leading to beautiful results.
+See, e.g., \cite{bauer-bernard-i,doyon-riva-cardy,friedrich-werner,kang-makarov,kytola, dubedat-iv,dubedat-v,flores-kleban}.